 Apart from the poor picture quality of some of the early episodes, I think that this series hasn’t really dated at all.
 The strength of this series is that it is a series which sits back and lets the actors and scriptwriters do all the work.
 There is no fast and annoying editing every few seconds, nor is there any intrusive music or special effects.
 The strong scripts, interesting characters, character interactions and all those superb performances are what keeps you glued to the screen.
 Callan is good television.
 It is a real testament to all the cast and crew that this series still works so well today.

 The complete series is available to buy on DVD.
 The series has recently been rerun on the Talking Pictures TV channel here in the UK.
 I’ve really enjoyed reading the many positive comments from people seeing this series for the first time thanks to this rerun.
-The positive response proves to me that this series has lost none of its impact all these years later.
+The positive response proves this series has lost none of its impact all these years later.

 I really need to get around to checking out the Callan novels at some point.
 Has anyone read them?
 If so, do they need to read in order of publication or not?
 I wonder if any of the short stories James Mitchell wrote for the paper are available anywhere?
 It would be great to read those as well.